-The open spaces and land in the parish that are currently used for sport and recreation will be designated as Open Spaces in the Neighbourhood Plan, shown in Figure 35.
-Development proposals which involve the loss of any area of Open Space will not be permitted unless the Open Space can be shown to be surplus to requirements or, if still in use, it must be replaced by the same or better facilities or result in alternative recreational provision whose benefits clearly outweigh the loss of any previous use.
+Development proposals which involve the loss of any area of Open Space will not be supported unless the Open Space can be shown to be surplus to requirements or, if still in use, is replaced by the same or better facilities, or the development will result in alternative recreational provision whose benefits clearly outweigh the loss of any previous use.

-6.163 There are several recreational sites and open spaces in the parish that are highly valued by the community and provide opportunities for sports, play, horse riding, walking and gardening (Figure 34).
+6.158 There are several recreational sites and open spaces in the parish that are highly valued by the community and provide opportunities for sports, play, horse riding, walking and gardening (Figure 34).
 These activities have economic and social benefits, such as improvements in physical and mental health, enhancing community cohesion and providing a greater attraction for tourists.
 Open spaces allow activities that improve health and well-being, while providing an opportunity for people to socialize.

-6.164 NPPF (paragraph 98) states that 'access to a network of high-quality open spaces and opportunities for sport and physical activity is important for the health and well-being of communities and can deliver wider benefits for nature and support efforts to address climate change.
-Figure 35 tabulates the FIT guidelines for areas of open spaces and walking distances.
+6.159 NPPF (paragraph 98) states that 'access to a network of high-quality open spaces and opportunities for sport and physical activity is important for the health and well-being of communities and can deliver wider benefits for nature and support efforts to address climate change.
+Figure 33 tabulates the FIT guidelines for areas of open spaces and walking distances.

-Respondents to the Open Space, Sport and Recreation Study indicated how open spaces were used each month throughout the borough.
+6.160 Respondents to the Open Space, Sport and Recreation Study indicated how open spaces were used each month throughout the borough.
 Local parks and recreation grounds were used by 85% of households; footpaths, bridleways and cycle paths by 80% of households; woodlands, wildlife areas and nature reserves by 75%.
 52% of households indicated that better footpaths, bridleways and cycle paths were a high priority, followed by parks and local recreation grounds (46%).
 In the OSSRA a majority of households reported that they would not normally travel more than 10 minutes to visit open spaces, play areas, recreation grounds and village halls, with walking being the normal mode of transport.